Is Stress and Survival Mode Running the Endomtriosis Show? Be Gentle. Be Firm.

 Maybe it’s not Stress… it’s Dysregulation

 If you’ve been diagnosed with endometriosis or another chronic illness, chances are you’ve heard a lot about inflammation.
-Hormones.
-Immune dysregulation.
-Even epigenetics or environmental toxins.
-But what often gets missed — or mentioned as an afterthought — is the very system running the show behind the scenes: your nervous system.
+Heck, you probably read allll about it in my bestselling book Heal Endo: An Anti-Inflammatory Approach to Healing from Endometriosis.
+But what often gets missed is the very system running the show behind the scenes: your nervous system.

 Your nervous system isn’t just about how “stressed” you feel.
 It’s the master regulator of your body — the control tower that sends signals to your immune system, hormonal system, digestive system, and more.
 It determines whether your reproductive system feels safe enough to ovulate or conceive.
 Whether your immune system is in repair mode or attack mode.
 Whether your gut can break down and absorb nutrients.
 Whether inflammation can resolve… or loop endlessly.
 And most importantly?
 It decides if you’re safe enough to heal.